Shortcut to Body Shortcut to main menu

 1. ① The sum of subsidies stated in Article 19 to Article 24 shall not exceed KRW 5 billion per company.

-1. ① Notwithstanding the provisions of Article 19 to Article 25, the Mayor may provide special assistance with its own regulations and limit to large corporate investors that is considered to have significant influence on the regional economy, in which case, the subsidy provision shall be approved by the City Council in advance.
-Notwithstanding the provisions of Article 19 through Article 25, the Mayor may provide special assistance as an exception for large corporate investors deemed contributable to local economy, complying with detailed budget limit and criteria autonomously legislated.
-However, the subsidy dispensation shall be approved by the City Council in advance, on condition that the total amount of the cash grants hereof goes above KRW 30 billion. <Amended on May 3, 2010 and August 1, 2013, December 15, 2017>
+1. ① Notwithstanding the provisions of Article 19 through Article 25, the Mayor may provide special assistance as an exception for large corporate investors deemed contributable to local economy, complying with detailed budget limit and criteria autonomously legislated.
+However, the subsidy dispensation shall be approved by the City Council in advance, if the total amount of the cash grants exceedsd KRW 30 billion.< Amended on May 3, 2010 and August 1, 2013, December 15, 2017, November 10, 2023 >

 2. ② The extent of large investment shall be defined following the provisions prescribed in the subparagraph 1 and 2.
-Provided that the investors (or invested companies) that fall into the categories specified in Article 18-1-(4) or 18-1-(5) shall apply to entities stipulated in Article 18-1-(3) where; <Amended on Apri 1, 2018>
+Provided that the investors (or invested companies) that fall into the categories specified in Article 18-2-(4) or 18-2-(5) shall comply with the subparagraph 3; < Amended on Apri 1, 2018 July 6, 2020, November 10, 2023 >

 1. 1.
 A foreign-invested company with at least USD 50 million of investment or over 300 full-time employees

 2. 2.
-A domestic company with at least USD 50 billion of investment or over 300 full-time employees
+A domestic company with at least KRW 50 billion of investment or over 300 full-time employees

 3. 3.
-Enterprises with total investment amount valued at (over) KRW 40 billion or with (more than) 200 full time employees <Newly Inserted on April 1, 2018>
+Enterprises with total investment amount valued at (over) KRW 40 billion or with (more than) 200 full time employees < Newly established on April 1, 2018>

 Article 27 (Financial Support)